|Title||Leasing Into the Sun A Mixed Method Analysis of Transactions of Homes with Third Party Owned Solar|

 This analysis is the first to examine if homes with third-party owned (TPO) PV systems are unique in the marketplace as compared to non-PV or non-TPO PV homes.
 This is of growing importance as the number of homes with TPO systems is nearly a half of a million in the US currently and is growing.
 A hedonic pricing model analysis of 20,106 homes that sold in California between 2011 and 2013 is conducted, as well as a paired sales analysis of 18 pairs of TPO PV and non-PV homes in San Diego spanning 2012 and 2013.
 The hedonic model examined 2,914 non-TPO PV home sales and 113 TPO PV sales and fails to uncover statistically significant premiums for TPO PV homes nor for those with pre-paid leases as compared to non-PV homes.
 Similarly, the paired sales analysis does not find evidence of an impact to value for the TPO homes when comparing to non-PV homes.
 Analyses of non-TPO PV sales both here and previously have found larger and statistically significant premiums.
 Collection of a larger dataset that covers the present period is recommended for future analyses so that smaller, more nuanced and recent effects can be discovered.

-Webinar Presentation PDF to be available in late January/early February 2017
+Webinar Presentation PDF to be available in late March 2017

 Summary of TPO Contracts Presentation PDF